antoinekrull/cute-whales/README.md

 ### 3. Storage
 Now we add our data to Postgres in order to make it permanent.
+This process is achieved by using SQL ... --to do--

 ## Production Phase
 In this phase of the data pipeline we use the following queries to help answer our initial questions: